 Log Blocks Tab

-The log blocks tab shows all log configurations that are saved and if they are started.
-It's also possible to start/stop them as well as write the logged data to file.
+The log blocks tab shows all saved log configurations and lets you start/stop them and write their data to file.

 cfclient log blocks